 Is a reverse mortgage right for you?

 If you know you’ll stay in your home for a long time and you need a little extra to supplement your retirement income, a reverse mortgage can be one way to use your home as an asset.
-For borrowers who aren’t too concerned about passing the home to heirs, this can be one way to get financial benefit from the home during retirement — as long as you can keep up with the costs of maintaining the home and the property taxes.
+For borrowers who aren’t too concerned about passing the home to heirs, this can be one way to get financial benefit from the home during retirement.
+That is, as long as you can keep up with the costs of maintaining the home and the property taxes.

 On the other hand, if you can’t keep up with the costs of the home or you want your home to benefit your heirs, getting a reverse mortgage might not make sense.
-When you’re no longer living in the home, your heirs will need to sell the home to pay off the loan, or they’ll have to pay the loan themselves in order to keep the house.
-If there’s enough money in the estate to pay off the loan, it will reduce how much ready cash they receive when you pass on.
+When you’re no longer living in the home, your heirs will need to sell the home to pay off the loan.
+If not, they’ll have to pay the loan themselves in order to keep the house.
+If there’s enough money in the estate to pay it off, it will reduce how much ready cash they receive when you pass on.

-Carefully consider your situation and your priorities before you decide to get a reverse mortgage and then make the decision most likely to benefit you in retirement and increase the chance that you’ll outlive your money.
+Carefully consider your situation and your priorities before you decide to get a reverse mortgage.
+Then, make the decision most likely to benefit you in retirement and increase the chance that you’ll outlive your money.